-Where a member of staff or a volunteer has been dismissed due to engaging in activities that caused concern for the safeguarding of children or vulnerable adults, we will notify Care Inspectorate and Disclosure Scotland.
+Where a member of staff or a volunteer has been dismissed due to engaging in activities that caused concern for the safeguarding of children or vulnerable adults, we will notify care inspectorate and disclosure Scotland

 Old Rayne Preschool is committed to promoting awareness of child abuse issues throughout its training and learning programmes for adults.
-It is also committed to empowering young children through its early childhood curriculum, promoting their right to be strong and resilient, being listened to, and following the Forest School Ethos.
+It is also committed to empowering young children, through its early childhood curriculum, promoting their right to be strong, resilient and listened to and following the Forest School Ethos.